 Memrise vs Duolingo: Memrise courses

 Memrise courses are also very heavy on the vocab side of things.
-Memrise is also free, and also has their own beginner vocab “courses”.
+Memrise has some free content, but is more of a paid service than Duolingo.
 If you stick to the courses made by Memrise itself, you’ll learn vocabulary and a few key conversational phrases.
 Basically, simple rote memorization.

 There isn’t really a strict system to Memrise content; they don’t have a tree to go through.
 If you want, you can go through whichever lessons to want at whatever time, though they are organized from ultimate beginner to intermediate-beginner.
 Unlike Duolingo, they’re not really titled in a way that you can see at a glance what exactly you’ll be learning, so if you’re not an ultimate beginner, it might take you a sec to figure out where to start.